eddmann/eddmann.github.io/_posts/2014/2014-04-09-securing-sessions-in-php.md

 ## Session Management

-With the environment successfully configured we are now able to safety start, destroy and regenerate the current session using the provided methods below.
+With the environment successfully configured we are now able to safely start, destroy and regenerate the current session using the provided methods below.
-The 'start' method in-principle wraps the 'session_start' function, however, as a precaution there is a one-in-five chance that the session identifier is regenerated (to address session fixation).
+The `start` method in principle wraps the `session_start` function; however, as a precaution there is a one-in-five chance that the session identifier is regenerated (to address session fixation).
-The 'forget' method removes the contents of the `$_SESSION` array (for access during the remainder of the current request), expires the session cookie and then destroys the session itself.
+The `forget` method removes the contents of the `$_SESSION` array (for access during the remainder of the current request), expires the session cookie and then destroys the session itself.
-Finally, the 'refresh' method replaces the current session identifier with a new one.
+Finally, the `refresh` method replaces the current session identifier with a new one.

 ```php
 public function start()